Rounding (IV): moving towards collection

 Kenderdine Art Gallery

-Curated by jake moore and Cole Thompson
+Curated by jake moore

 About the Exhibition

-Conceived of as a space of unlearning, teaching, activation processual exhibition, this fourth iteration of Rounding marks a return to the Kenderdine Art Gallery’s original mandate to present work from the University of Saskatchewan Art Collection.
-Sharing space with the open-access media setup, furniture and library that are emblematic of Rounding’s ethos is a selection of works by Augustus Kenderdine from the University’s collection.
+Conceived of as a space of unlearning, teaching, activation, and processual exhibition, this fourth iteration of Rounding marks a return to the original mandate of the Kenderdine Art Gallery:to present original mandate to present the work of Augustus Kenderdine and the University of Saskatchewan Art Collection.
+Sharing space with an open-access media setup, furniture and library that are emblematic of Rounding’s ethos is a carefully curated selection of works by Kenderdine from the University’s collection.
 As both the University’s first art teacher and the namesake of the Kenderdine Art Gallery, the artist’s legacy looms large on campus and beyond.
-Further, the gift of the Beamish Trust, established by Kenderdine’s daughter, May Beamish, continues to fund gallery operations and the acquisition of new work for the collection.
-Beginning in May 2026, the Kenderdine Art Gallery will become the permanent site for collections display on campus, and Rounding (IV): moving towards collection establishes this return in trajectory.
+Further, the gift of the Beamish Trust, established by Kenderdine’s daughter, Florence 'May' Kenderdine Beamish, continues to fund capital expenditures and the acquisition of new work for the collection.

-Kenderdine’s romantic depictions of Saskatchewan landscapes are paired with Joshua Bonetta’s The Pines (2025): a multi-channel audio installation and publication which documents the sound of a forest over the course of an entire year.
 Stereo recordings made from halfway up a pine tree in central New York State were collected via a continuous remote recording of 8,760 hours in duration.
-The recordings were manually analyzed using bioacoustics applications and composed into four chapters, which are each an hour long and representative of a season.
+The recordings were manually analyzed using bioacoustic applications and composed into four chapters, each is representative of a season, though only one hour long.

 For more information on upcoming events, please contact the Galleries at art.galleries@usask.ca.

-Rounding is made possible through the efforts of the University of Saskatchewan Art Galleries and Collections Team:
+While conceived of by jake moore, Rounding is made possible through the efforts of the University of Saskatchewan Art Galleries and Collections Team:

 Programming and Events